dmuhs/dmuhs.github.io/content/vpn-openconnect-ubuntu.md

 Tags: ubuntu, openconnect
 Category: troubleshooting
 Slug: vpn-with-openconnect-in-ubuntu-14-10
-Authors: Dominik Muhs
-Summary: How to really connect to the TU Dresden VPN in Ubuntu and deal with the file move error.

 Many services that my university offers have one requirement: to be in a trusted network.
 That is either eduroam or any network where you can connect through a VPN tunnel.
 As sad as it is, I don't have an eduroam router next to my home.
 However, I ran into some minor problems when trying to create a VPN connection with network-manager.